CentraleSupelec/aristote-api/docs/AristoteAPI_Client_guide.md

 ## Managing multiple `Enrichment` `Versions`

 The initial `Version` is the one produced by the AI, but the end user may want to correct the output.
-For instance fixing bad tags, classification into media types or disciplines, or changing questions and/or answers of the MCQ.
+For instance fixing bad tags, fixing classification into media types or disciplines, or changing questions and/or answers of the MCQ.

 The `client` must push the proposed corrections made by the end user un a new `Version` by using the  **AristoteAPI**:
 ```mermaid